facebookresearch/hydra/website/docs/tutorials/structured_config/3_config_groups.md

 ---
 id: config_groups
-title: Config groups
+title: Config Groups
 ---

-This example adds `mysql` and `postgresql` configs into the config group `db`.
+Structured Configs support config groups which are similar to file-based config groups.
-The config group `db` corresponds to the directory name inside the config directory in config-file based examples.
+The config options in config groups can be used as building blocks when composing the output config object.

-Noteworthy things in the example:
+One difference is that Structured Configs introduce runtime type safety which ensures that the resulting config object adheres to the declared types.

- - The two config classes `MySQLConfig` and `PostGreSQLConfig` have no common superclass
+This example adds `mysql` and `postgresql` configs into the Config Group `db`.
- - The type of the `db` field in `Config` is `Any`, This means it offers *no* type safety (static or runtime)
+Like with config files, the configs in the `ConfigStore` acts as building blocks to be used when composing the output config object.

-A good solution here might have been to use a `Union[MySQLConfig, PostGreSQLConfig]`, but Unions are not currently supported by Structured Configs, so we use `Any` as a last resort.
+The type of variable `db` in the `Config` is `Any`.
+This allows both `MySQLConfig` and `PostGreSQLConfig` to be merged into it despite them not having a common superclass.

 ```python
 @dataclass